abhij3et/Fun_Cricket_Game/README.md

-# Fun_Cricket_Game
+# Fun Cricket Game
-This is a cricket game developed using just C language for my first year course project in PSAP (C Lang)
+This is a cricket game developed using just C language for my first year course project in PSAP (C Lang) using ANSI codes for colours
 # 🏏 Cricket Game in C

 ## 📌 Overview